raulcano/docker-ip2tor-shop/README.md

 # IP2TOR Shop - Docker files
 This repository includes the structure to deploy the ip2tor shop using Docker compose.

-The content deployed is based on this repository https://github.com/frennkie/django-ip2tor . which I have forked and introduced some minor changes here: https://github.com/raulcano/ip2tor.
+The content deployed is based on this repository https://github.com/frennkie/django-ip2tor.

 # TL;DR